GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.ChangeType"></a>

 ### ChangeType
-Enum for indicating which dependency change triggered the dev loop
+ChangeType describes the type of dependency change that triggered a new iteration of the dev loop.

 | Name | Number | Description |
 | ---- | ------ | ----------- |